-DCO1 Raise awareness among the key sectors dealt by the project on the PROCEDIN's mission to encourage the Procurement of Innovation capability development; DCO2 Ensure decision-makers are informed about the project, inciting policy related uptake and spill over; DCO3 Foster synergies with other initiatives, capitalising on existing dissemination channels and networks to ensure efficient communication and understanding of PROCEDIN offerings; DCO4 Introduce new patterns of conduct in the target groups and end-users of the project results and build networks of early adopters to start generating market demand for the PROCEDIN solutions and technologies; and DCO5 Support the exploitation strategy by attracting potential users for the post-project market deployment of PROCEDIN offerings.
+Goal: Ensure decision-makers are informed about the project, inciting policy related uptake and spill-over; DCO2 Status: PROCEDIN produced a white paper, and disseminated it to a broad audience, as well as policy makers.
+During the IPTF Conference, PROCEDIN will devote a whole session to addressing key concerns of policy makers.
+DCO3 Goal: Foster synergies with other initiatives, capitalising on existing dissemination channels and networks to ensure efficient communication and understanding of PROCEDIN offerings; DCO3 Status: PROCEDIN is a founding member of the Innovation Procurement Task Force, a group of projects poised to make a significant impact in promoting innovation procurement and driving progress in sustainability, resilience, and innovation.
+DCO4 Goal: Introduce new patterns of conduct in the target groups and end-users of the project results and build networks of early adopters to start generating market demand for the PROCEDIN outputs; Status: One of the objectives of the IPTF Conference is aimed at building networks of early adopters and generating market demand for PROCEDIN-related outputs.
+DCO5 Support the exploitation strategy by attracting potential users for the post-project market deployment of PROCEDIN offerings.
+Status: This has been supported by creating an environment where stakeholders know the resources exist, can access relevant resources at the right time, and are motivated to use them based on perceived value.